Frequently Asked Questions

 Should letters of support for the project be included with a proposal?

-Please include any applicable letters of support from organizations who will collaborate in the proposed projects to demonstrate the commitment that collaborators have made to work on the proposed project.
-In addition, letters of support from community groups should be attached to the submission to indicate broad community support for the proposed project.
+We highly suggest including letters of support from any organizations that will collaborate and/or partner in the proposed project..
+Letters should define the specific role each organization is committing to in the planning and implementation of the proposed project.
+In addition, letters of support from community groups can be attached to the submission to indicate broad community support for the proposed project.

 How can communities apply for funding?